weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 This one is a little tricky because the elegant solution does not look like the solution in the paper document.
-This is because, for example, `b0` (and 8-bit value) added to anything can never produce a 32-bit result --- Crytpol enforces that it can only add, multiply, subtract, etc. n-bit things to other n-bit things.
+This is because, for example, `b0` (and 8-bit value) added to anything can never produce a 32-bit result --- Cryptol enforces that it can only add, multiply, subtract, etc. n-bit things to other n-bit things.
 So, one solution would be to create new 32-bit variables that are `b0` through `b3` each padded with 24 zeroes, and then do the arithmetic in the